totalspectrum/spin2cpp/README.md

 tracking indentation a little easier.

-Mostly the parser builds an Abstract Syntax Tree (AST) which we then walk to compile the .cpp and .h files.
+Mostly the parser builds an Abstract Syntax Tree (AST) which we then walk to compile the output.
 Each AST node contains a "kind" (telling what type of node it is), some immediate data (such as an integer or string), and left and right pointers.
 The left and right pointers are NULL for leaf nodes.
 Lists are generally represented by a series of nodes with kind=AST_LISTHOLDER (or similar), with the data pointed to by ast->left and the rest of the list pointed to by ast->right.